Mansi-Dabriwal/Local-LLM-Deployment-and-Interaction/README.md

 OR

 1. Downloading LLaMA (https://github.com/ollama/ollama) and installation via terminal (ollama run llama3)
-2. Interacting with the LLaMA 3 model using curl command: curl http://localhost:11434/api/generate -d '{"model": "llama3", "prompt": "Explain the theory of relativity.", "stream": false}'
+2. Interacting with the LLaMA 3 model using curl command (curl_command file)
 3. Installing Gemma 2b (ollama run gemma:2b)
-4. Interacting with the Gemma 2b model using curl command: curl http://localhost:11434/api/generate -d '{"model": "gemma:2b", "prompt": "Explain the theory of relativity", "stream": false}'
+4. Interacting with the Gemma 2b model using curl command (curl_command file)
 5. Comparison of LLaMA 3 and Gemma 2b models

 Follow the steps in the YouTube video: